 Thank you, so deeply, to the people and families who have trusted us with a window into their personal lives.
 I am honored to share these twelve stories, a powerful look into the burden that encumbers the families and patients who face liver cancer.
-I invite you to read, to reflect, and to consider what you can do in this valiant fight.
+I invite you to read, to reflect, and to consider what you can do in the valiant fight against the third deadliest cancer in the world.

-Donna R. Cryer, JD

-President and CEO

-Global Liver Institute
+Donna R. Cryer, JD President and CEO Global Liver Institute

-Sonna & Cycl
+Jonna & Cycl

-Melinda Bachii
+Melinda Bachini

-Billings, MT, USA

-DISEASE

-Liver Bile Duct Cancer

-2009 - Present
+LOCATION Billings, MT, USA DISEASE Liver Bile Duct Cancer 2009 - Present

 After brushing off the symptoms of shoulder pain, fatigue, and GI issues as part of my career as a paramedic, I eventually scheduled an appointment with my primary care physician in 2009 when I suspected that I had gallbladder stones.
 The ultrasound revealed that I had a grapefruit-sized tumor on my liver.
-Despite having no risk factors or family history of liver disease, the liver resection, which removed twothirds of my liver, confirmed that I had intrahepatic cholangiocarcinoma.
+Despite having no risk factors or family history of liver disease, the liver resection, which removed two-thirds of my liver, confirmed that I had intrahepatic cholangiocarcinoma.

 Three months after the resection, my cancer came back, and I knew that with the limited treatment options for this disease, the only way to beat it was by participating in a clinical trial, which I credit the persistence of my oncologist for finding.
 However, because my health insurance did not cover the standard of care that went into participating in the clinical trial, I was only left with the option of undergoing palliative treatment, causing tinnitus and neuropathy amongst other side effects, which drastically lowered my quality of life.
 The barrier that I faced with the lack of coverage from my health insurance paved my path to advocacy.
-I, along with other patients from Montana, traveled to the Capitol and shared our stories.
+I. along with other patients from Montana, traveled to the Capitol and shared our stories.
 This led to the passing of a law that ensured that health insurance companies in Montana would have to cover the costs for cancer patients who wanted to participate in clinical trials.
 While the results of this law were not quick enough for my benefit, I knew that it would at least help others down the road.
 Fortunately, through my own research, I came across a federally funded clinical trial that was being conducted by the National Cancer Institute; even though this clinical trial was not specific to cholangiocarcinoma, I was adamant about attempting to enroll in it.
-Soon enough, I became the ninth person to enter into the trial, the first cholangiocarcinoma patient in the trial, and the first to have a response.
-This clinical trial and the perpetual support from my husband and children are the reasons why I am here, twelve years later.